jamestomasino/blog.tomasino.org/content/post/the-case-for-faith-a-journalist-investigates-the-toughest-objections-to-christianity.md

 ![The case for faith][]

-Lee Strobel's book shows a heavy influence from his time as a journalist, an influence he makes no attempt to deny or deminish.
+Lee Strobel's book shows a heavy influence from his time as a journalist, an influence he makes no attempt to deny or diminish.
 This book, like his others in his "The Case for..." series, relies heavily upon the reasoning and logical deduction he learned as a reporter with the Chicago Tribune.
 So it came as no surprise when he logically ordered